 Here's what CNBC's "Fast Money" traders had to say about some of the market's biggest movers on their "Pops and Drops" segment Thursday.

 Solarfun ( SOLF) popped 17%.
 Karen Finerman said she's not getting involved in this one.

+Motorola ( MOT) dropped 5%.
+Finerman said that the stock gave back all of yesterday's gains.
+She said the split of the company isn't working out.
+XM Satellite Radio ( XMSR) was down 8%.
+Jeff Macke said that Justice Department approval of the company's merger with Sirius ( SIRI) is half the battle.
+The Federal Communications Commission is less of a laydown than people expected.
+The merger isn't done yet, he warned.
+Research In Motion ( RIMM) lost 5%.
+Pete Najarian said they're just playing the range here.
+"Why not take profits?" he asked.
 Perdigao ( PDA) fell 6%.
 Tim Seymour said that the company cannot pass on higher commodity prices, but still believes the company's an interesting story.
 Netflix ( NFLX) ticked down 4%.
 Macke said the stock's had a great run.
 He said he was wrong about the company being dead, or at least he was early.
 Robbins & Myers ( RBN) got a 22% haircut.
 Najarian said that the engineering equipment company is in the right sector at the right time but can't reach estimates.
 That's a problem, he said.
 Taiwan Semiconductor ( TSM) slipped 4%.
 Seymour said the decline was linked to a drop in Chinese stocks.
 It's still a good story, he said.